Spherical space forms revisited: Irredundant enumeration

 For type~\ref{type-III} one takes a cyclic group $\Theta$ of order $\theta$.
 Just as for $B$, there is an essentially unique surjection from $\Theta$ to the subgroup of $\Gbar$ of order~$\thetabar$.
 We also take $\Theta$ to act nontrivially on $Q_8$.
 (Up to conjugacy in $\Aut Q_8$ there is a unique nontrivial action.)
 Then $G$ is the semidirect product $(Q_8\times A):(B\times\Theta)$. $B$ acts trivially on $Q_8$; this is forced since $|B|$ is prime to $6$.

 A type \ref{type-IV} or~\ref{type-VI} group is got from a type \ref{type-III} or~\ref{type-V} group by adjoining a suitable $4$-element $\phi$.
 In both cases, $\phi$ squares to the central involution, centralizes $B$, and acts on $A$ by the nontrivial involution in $\Gbar$ (if one exists) or trivially (otherwise).
 For type~\ref{type-VI}, $\phi$ acts on $2A_5$ by an outer automorphism of order~$2$, which is unique up to $\Aut2A_5$.
 For type~\ref{type-IV}, $\phi$ inverts $\Theta$ and acts on $Q_8$ by an involution that inverts the action of $\Theta$.
-Such an automorphism is unique up to an automorphism of $Q_8$ that centralizes the $\Theta$-action.
+Such an automorphism is unique up to an automorphism of $Q_8$ that respects the $\Theta$-action.

 One can describe type~\ref{type-II} groups in terms of type~\ref{type-I} in a similar way, but it is easier to build them directly.
 Take $T$ to be a quaternion group of order~$t$.
 First suppose $t=8$.
 Then we did not specify $\Gbar_0$.
 Up to automorphism of the domain there is a unique surjection from $T$ to the subgroup $\Tbar$ of $\Gbar$ of order~$\tbar$.
 We take $G=A:(B\times T)$.
-Now suppose $t>8$, in which case we did specify $\Gbar_0$.
+On the other hand, suppose $t>8$, in which case we did specify $\Gbar_0$.
 We write $T_0$ for the index~$2$ cyclic subgroup of $T$.
-Up to automorphism of the domain, there is a unique surjection from $T$ to $\Tbar$, which also carries $T_0$ onto the $2$-part of $\Gbar_0$ (of order $1$ or~$2$).
-Then $G=A:(B\times T)$.
+Up to automorphism of the domain, there is a unique surjection from $T$ to $\Tbar$ which carries $T_0$ onto the $2$-part of $\Gbar_0$ (which has order $1$ or~$2$).
+And again $G=A:(B\times T)$.